agp745/CORE-New-Hire-CLI/README.md

 3. Install Script

 I am currently working out an install script that will make distribution of this CLI easy and seamless.
 - **wget** and **scoop** support

+4. Email template support

+I am still debating if I should support the ***IT SUPPORT - Getting started*** email template.
+I need to see if the rest of the team uses that email template regularly.

+5. Options for other companies (SVM)

+Currently, only Procedeo is supported since that is the only other company I deal with new hires.
+If this CLI is adopted by the whole team, I will add support for SVM